Alzheimer's Disease - A Giving Smarter Guide

 An infusion of philanthropic funds can de-risk a sector and demonstrate a proof-of-concept.
 Philanthropy can act where other entities cannot—bridging sectors without consideration of partisanship, bottom lines, or policy stances, and providing support where it is most needed.

-As one of CSP's critical studies, "Alzheimer's Disease: A Giving Smarter Guide" provides deep scientific insight into the issues and outlines a concrete and actionable set of options.
+As one of the center's critical studies, "Alzheimer's Disease - A Giving Smarter Guide" provides deep scientific insight into the issues and outlines a concrete and actionable set of options.
 We welcome feedback regarding our findings, as well as partners in our quest to advance scientific knowledge through philanthropy.